Philippine Engineering Corporation vs. CIR

 History

-Petitioner's motion for reconsideration was denied by the Court of Industrial Relations en banc on July 6, 1967.
+- Motion for reconsideration denied by the CIR en banc on July 6, 1967

 Facts

-- Petitioner Philippine Engineering Corporation, engaged in the purchase, sale, installation, and repair of machineries, operated a machine shop at 888 Raon Street, Quiapo, Manila, where its marine and other departments were located.
+- Petitioner Philippine Engineering Corporation, engaged in machinery sales and repair, operated a machine shop at 888 Raon St., Quiapo, Manila

-- Petitioner had a collective bargaining agreement with respondent Free Labor Union effective from January 1, 1960, to December 31, 1963.
+- Maintained a collective bargaining agreement with respondent Free Labor Union effective January 1, 1960 to December 31, 1963

-- On February 1, 1965, employees were served written notice that their services would be terminated within February 1965, though regular employees would be paid until March 31, 1965.
+- February 1, 1965: Management served written notice terminating machine shop employees effective February, though regular employees were paid until March 31, 1965

-- The union filed two complaints with the Department of Labor; during the second complaint, management representatives assured the union in the presence of a labor conciliator that no final decision on closing the shop had been made, prompting the union to withdraw its complaint.
+- Union filed two complaints with the Department of Labor; management representatives assured the conciliator that the closure was not final, prompting withdrawal of the complaints

-- On May 31, 1965, petitioner closed the Raon Street machine shop, dismantled the machineries, and transferred equipment to its bodega at Carpena Street.
+- May 31, 1965: Corporation closed the Raon St. machine shop, dismantled machineries, and transferred equipment to a bodega at Carpena St.

-- Petitioner began selling its machineries from the Raon shop but continued accepting machine jobs and repair works, subcontracting these to other machine shops.
+- Despite the closure, the corporation continued accepting machine jobs and repair works, subcontracting these to other machine shops while hiring new employees

 Arguments of the Petitioners

-- The machine shop was closed due to genuine financial losses for at least two years prior to closure, evidenced by delays in wage payments, adoption of a rotation system, unpaid rentals amounting to P125,747.61, uncollected customer accounts, failure to remit SSS contributions totaling P120,000.00, and loss of major distributorships, constituting legitimate cessation of business.
+- The machine shop was closed due to genuine financial losses evidenced by delayed wage payments, rotation system implementation, rental arrears, uncollected accounts, failure to remit SSS contributions, and loss of major distributorships; thus, dismissal was due to legitimate cessation of business, not union animus

-- The dismissal of employees was not due to union membership or activities, as evidenced by the retention of 30% of union members after the closure, and the CIR's finding relied on biased testimonies of union officers.
+- The dismissal was not discriminatorily motivated by union activity because 30% of union members were retained, and the CIR relied on biased testimony from union officers

-- The charge of unfair labor practice should have been dismissed because the quantum of proof required is proof beyond reasonable doubt, which was not established.
+- The charge of unfair labor practice should have been dismissed for insufficiency of evidence, as proof beyond reasonable doubt is required in criminal-like ULP prosecutions

 Arguments of the Respondents

-- The finding that the machine shop was not closed due to financial losses is a factual determination by the CIR which is conclusive upon the Supreme Court on appeal.
+- The CIR's finding that the closure was not due to financial losses is a question of fact supported by substantial evidence, which the SC cannot review on appeal

 Issues